 This is our Non-Financial Information Statement, prepared to comply with sections 414CA and 414CB of the Companies Act 2006.
-We explain here where you can find further information on how we act responsibly in relation to our employees, wider society, and the environment.
+We explain here where you can find further information on how we act responsibly in relation to our employees, wider society and the environment.

-Key policies and standards

-Reporting requirement (which include relevant due diligence requirements) Further information

-Environmental matters Health, safety and environmental For more on environment

-See pages 39 - 43

-Our employees Employee handbook Whistleblowing Health and safety For more on our people

-See pages 44 - 45

-Social matters For more on communities

-See page 46 - 47

-Human rights Anti-slaveryGDPR For more on ethics

-See page 48

-Anti-bribery and corruption Anti-Bribery and CorruptionAnti-Tax Evasion For more information

-Anti-Fraud Anti-Money Laundering/Know Your Customer Entertainment, Meals and Gifts See page 48

-Our business model For more information

-See page 7

-Principal risks - For more information

-Risk management See pages 50 - 62

-Non-financial key performance indicators For more on key performance indicators

-See pages 25 - 26
+Reporting requirement Key policies and standards (which include relevant due diligence requirements) Further information Environmental matters Health, safety and environmental For more on environment See pages 31 to 33 Our employees Employee handbook Whistleblowing Health and safety For more on our people See pages 34 to 35 Social matters For more on communities See page 52 Human rights Anti-slavery GDPR For more on ethics See page 37 Anti-bribery and corruption Anti-Bribery and Corruption Anti-Tax Evasion Anti-Fraud Anti-Money Laundering/Know Your Customer Entertainment, Meals and Gifts For more information See page 37 Our business model For more information See page 7 Principal risks - Risk management For more information See pages 39 to 46 Non-financial key performance indicators For more on key performance indicators See page 21

-Principal Risks and Uncertainties for The Year Ended 28 February 2022
+Principal risks and uncertainties for the year ended 28 February 2022

-Risk Management
+Risk management

-Effective risk management forms an integral part of how we operate.
-It is essential for delivering our strategic objectives as well as protecting our relationships and reputation.
+Effective risk management forms an integral part of how we operate. it is essential for delivering our strategic objectives as well as protecting our relationships and reputation.